-The aim in personal expressive poetry writing is not to write clever poetry but to roam, feel free and express anything that comes to your mind, almost like a form of mind mental dancing.
+The aim of expressive poetry writing is not to write clever poetry but to roam, feel free and to express anything that comes to your mind.
+Poetry is almost like a form of mental dancing.
 Your mental "mind-moves" do not need to make rational sense.

-You have inside of yourself a free and creative voice that is uncensored and is not carefully planning what to say next.
-To find that fluidly of expression takes daily practice, like building a skill or muscle over time.
-Poetry brings in something new into expression.
+We all have a free and creative voice that is uncensored and is not carefully planning what to say next.
+To find a mental fluidly of expression takes daily practice, like building a muscle over time.
+Spontaneous poetry invites new insights into expression.

-1. Reach to the edge of your own mind to express what is unique, free and flowing and uniquely you.
+1. Reach into the edge of your own mind to express what is unique, free, honest and uniquely you.

-2. Find the edge of what you should say, is what you need to really say from the core of your being.
+2. Explore the edge of what you think your should say from your mind, and what you really need to say from your emotions.

-3. Lean into what feels forbidden and create a poem that expresses the very "edge" of your mind.
+3. Lean into what feels forbidden for you to say, and create a poem that expresses what you honestly feel.

 4. Be creative with your poem's structure.
 Try writing very short poems that take a few minutes and long poems that take days to write.

 Writing poetry is a way to listen to your original voice.
 Writer Henry Miller found his original voice by allowing himself to write from the edges of his mind, "Immediately I heard my own voice, I was enchanted: the fact that it was a separate, unique voice sustained me.
 It didn't matter to me if what I wrote should be considered bad.
 Good and bad dropped out of my vocabulary....My life became a work of art.
 I had found my voice.
 I was whole again."

 1. The use of rhythm in poetry can tap into the verbal form of music that can express your original voice.